|

 down with consumption about 1897-8, traveled to Eureka Springs in NW Arkansas for the

-their half-brother Louis, where her mother, who had married Kirkwood Reeves, was located.
-After
+their half-brother Louis.
+Mary,s mother had had married Kirkwood Reeves, was located

 Clay TWP, White County, AR from age 10 until his death at age 21.
 He was buried at